kqdtran/learning-lab/stack/PITCHME.md

 - Primarily in Ansible
 - Configures servers, installs packages, monitors instances, etc.
-- Is essential to our deployment pipeline (more later)
+- Is essential to our deployment pipeline
 - CI/CD: Shippable, CodeFactor

 ---